-We currently have no marketing and sales organization and have no experience in marketing products.
-If we are unable to establish marketing and sales capabilities or enter into agreements with third parties to market and sell our product candidates, we may not be able to generate product revenue.
+We currently have a limited commercial organization and as a company have no experience in marketing cell therapy products.
+If we are unable to enhance our market access, marketing and sales capabilities or enter into agreements with third parties to market and sell our product candidates, we may not be able to generate product revenue.

-We currently have no sales, marketing or distribution capabilities and have no experience in marketing products.
-We intend to develop an in-house marketing organization and sales force, which will require significant capital expenditures, management resources and time.
-We will have to compete with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and sales personnel.
+We have established a European subsidiary, Bellicum Pharma Limited, that is focused on preparations for potential commercialization of rivo-cel in Europe.
+We have hired an experienced General Manager with commercial and operational experience and are hiring additional professionals experienced in market access, marketing and sales of pharmaceutical and biotechnology products.
+This team has very little experience in commercializing cell therapy products such as rivo-cel and the Company has never successfully commercialized any product candidate.
+We intend to expand and enhance our in-house marketing organization and plan to recruit a sales force, which will require significant capital expenditures, management resources and time.
+We will have to compete with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and marketing, sales and other commercial personnel.

-If we are unable or decide not to establish internal sales, marketing and distribution capabilities, we will pursue collaborative arrangements regarding the sales and marketing of our products, however, we may not be able to establish or maintain such collaborative arrangements, or if we are able to do so, that they may not have effective sales forces.
+If we are unable or decide not to expand our internal sales, marketing, market access and distribution capabilities, we will pursue collaborative arrangements regarding the sales and marketing of our products, however, we may not be able to establish or maintain such collaborative arrangements, or if we are able to do so, that they may not have effective sales forces.
 Any revenue we receive will depend upon the efforts of such third parties, which may not be successful.
 We may have little or no control over the marketing and sales efforts of such third parties and our revenue from product sales may be lower than if we had commercialized our product candidates ourselves.
 We also face competition in our search for third parties to assist us with the sales and marketing efforts of our product candidates.

-We may not be able to develop in-house sales and distribution capabilities or establish or maintain relationships with third-party collaborators to commercialize any product in Europe or the U.S.
+We may not be able to expand our in-house market access, marketing, sales and distribution capabilities or establish or maintain relationships with third-party collaborators to commercialize any product in Europe or the U.S.